-Before contract award, forward a copy of any reports that are submitted with offers in accordance with the provision at 252.225-7003, Report of Intended Performance Outside the United States and Canada-Submission with Offer, to the Principal Director, Defense Pricing and Contracting (Contract Policy and International Contracting), OUSD(A&S) DPC/CPI, Washington, DC 20301-3060.
-This is necessary to satisfy the requirement of 10 U.S.C.
+- (a) Before contract award, forward a copy of any reports that are submitted with offers in accordance with the provision at 252.225-7003, Report of Intended Performance Outside the United States and Canada-Submission with Offer, to the Office of the Principal Director (Contract Policy) via email to osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil. - (b) Forwarding the reports as described in paragraph (a) of this section is necessary to satisfy the requirement of 10 U.S.C.
 4603 that notifications (or copies) of contract performance outside the United States and Canada be maintained in compiled form for 5 years after the date of submission.